-This can be done by choosing the 'Select Start/End' option for the date range of the chart, and using the calendar popup to set the end date so that it matches your scan offset date.
+This can be done by choosing the “Select Start/End” option for the date range of the chart, then using the calendar popup to set the end date so that it matches your scan offset date.
 Adding the indicators you are interested in on the chart will display those indicator values as they existed on the requested date.

 Note that the values in SharpCharts are typically rounded to two or three decimal places, whereas the Scan Engine is sensitive to values down to six decimal places.

-Writing scans is more art than science, and it may take a little bit of experimenting to get your scan working just the way you want.
+Writing scans is more art than science, so it may take some of experimenting to get your scan working just the way you want.
 Using the troubleshooting techniques in this article can help you improve your scan.
 If you're still struggling, we have many resources to help you become a scan-writing expert.
 Check out our Getting Help with Scans article in the Support Center for more details.